-The five resource consents for the Paraparaumu WWTP is due to expire in March 2022.
+The five resource consents for the Paraparaumu WWTP are due to expire in March 2022.
 While still some years away, the application process for such a significant plant will take some time to complete.

-A key first step was taken in the May 2018 with the appointment of a Professional Services Consultant to implement the consenting works programme.
-The professional services contract will support the Council to deliver the works programme including engaging with iwi, environmental studies, public consultation through to preparation and submission to GWRC of the consent application.
+A key first step was taken in May 2018 with the appointment of a consultant to implement the consenting works programme.
+The professional services contract will support the Council to deliver the works programme including engaging with iwi, environmental studies, public consultation through to preparation and submission to Greater Wellington Regional Council (GWRC) of the consent application.